echeran/smile-of-murugan/webbook/chapter03.md

 [^patirrupattu]: *Patiṟṟuppattu,* ed. by U. V. Swaminatha Aiyar, p.
 4-5; R. Paneerselvam, "An Important Brahmi Tamil Inscription; a reconstruction of the genealogy of the Chera kings", Proc.
-I. *International Tamil Conference-Seminar 1966,* Kuala Lumpur (1968); M. E. M. Pillai, *Culture of the Ancient Ceras*, Kovilpatti, 1970.
+I. *International Tamil Conference-Seminar 1966*, Kuala Lumpur (1968); M. E. M. Pillai, *Culture of the Ancient Ceras*, Kovilpatti, 1970.

 5. The epic poem *Cilappatikāram* provides yet another clue: In Canto XXVI, Il.
-149 and 163 we read about *nurruvar kannar*.
-This name was identified with the dynastic name *Śātakarṇi*, *Šātakaṇi,* the *Šātavāhanas* or *Andhras*.
+149 and 163 we read about *nūṟṟuvar kaṇṇar*.
+This name was identified with the dynastic name *Śātakarṇi*, *Śātakaṇi*, the *Śātavāhanas* or *Andhras*.
 This powerful dynasty which followed the Mauryan rule in the Deccan, lasted for four and a half centuries from about 230 B.C.
 By the beginning of the 3rd Cent., their empire had virtually ceased to exist.
 In the private collection of Dr. N. P.
 Dikanara Rao, Hyderabad, is found a silver coin with a short bilingual inscription in Prakrit and Tamil.
 The Prakrit text reads (?)
-*vasiṭi putasa* siri *satakanisa raano*.
+*vasiṭi putasa siri satakaṇisa raano*.
 The script is Brāhmī.
 The meaning is "(The coin) of the king Siri Satakaṇi (Śrī Śātakarṇi) Vasiṭiputa (Vasiṣṭhiputrasya)".
-The Tamil text, also in Brāhmī, reads *vaciṭṭi-* *makanku* tiru *catakaṇiku aracanku.*[^bilingual-coin] This king established himself on the *Śātavāhana* throne perhaps in 168 or 170 A.D.[^sewell-historical-inscriptions] This short bilingual is only a slight corroboration of our dating, but it *is* a kind of evidence: first, it shows the use of Brähmi for epigraphic Tamil in the 2nd Cent.
-A.D.; second, it shows the use of Tamil as an important language side by side with Prakrit -probably a *lingua-* *franca* of the South of that time (the *Śātakarṇis* were an *Andhra,* not a Tamil *kula)*; third, it is a corroboration for the identification of the name *nurruvarkanṇar* of the Cilappatikāram with the *kula-* name *Satakarni-Šātavāhanas*; and, finally, the palaeography and the grammar of this short inscription is identical with the other Brāhmī Tamil inscriptions and with a rule of the *Tolkāppiyam* (about the possessive dative); and so even this short bilingua on a
+The Tamil text, also in Brāhmī, reads *vaciṭṭimakaṉku tiru catakaṇiku aracaṉku.*[^bilingual-coin] This king established himself on the *Śātavāhana* throne perhaps in 168 or 170 A.D.[^sewell-historical-inscriptions] This short bilingual is only a slight corroboration of our dating, but it *is* a kind of evidence: first, it shows the use of Brähmi for epigraphic Tamil in the 2nd Cent.
+A.D.; second, it shows the use of Tamil as an important language side by side with Prakrit—probably a *lingua-franca* of the South of that time (the *Śātakarṇis* were an *Ãndhra,* not a Tamil *kula*); third, it is a corroboration for the identification of the name *nūṟṟuvarkaṇṇar* of the Cilappatikāram with the *kula*-name *Śātakarṇi-Śātavāhanas*; and, finally, the palaeography and the grammar of this short inscription is identical with the other Brāhmī Tamil inscriptions and with a rule of the *Tolkāppiyam* (about the possessive dative); and so even this short bilingua on a